Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation

 \subsection{Logarithmic nonlinearity}

-In the present subsection, let us study the perturbations in the model with logarithmic nonlinearity and without external potential, which was proposed and examined in \cite{BB}.
-I will not derive the full expressions for the integrals of motion of perturbations in this model --- the aim of this example is to show that without the nonlinear corrections, the integrals of motion calculated up to the quadratic order in perturbations indeed are not conserved over time in the general case.
+In the present subsection, let us study the perturbations in the model with logarithmic nonlinearity and without external potential, which was proposed and examined in \cite{BB} (see also \cite{NLSlog1,NLSlog2} and \cite{Hefter} for applications of the nonlinear Schr\"{o}dinger equation with such a logarithmic nonlinearity in nonlinear optics and even in nuclear physics).
+The main aim of this example is to show that without the nonlinear corrections, the integrals of motion calculated up to the quadratic order in perturbations indeed are not conserved over time in the general case.